Amrendr07/90DaysOfDevOpsTask/day01/README.md

 4. **Engage with the Community:**
-   - Share your LinkedIn post or article link in the community forum or on social media using the hashtags #90DaysOfDevOps and #TrainWithShubham.
+   - Share your LinkedIn post or article link in the community forum.
    - Read and comment on posts from other participants to foster a collaborative learning environment.